-ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Current status beneficial (eg joint regulatory inspections) Germany) is operational.
-Arrangements for bilateral information exchange (preparation and response) are in place. with the French and Belgian RBs to decide about the creation of a cross border inspections programme.
-First inspection in this programme has taken place. d.
+ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 c.
+International bilateral cooperation can be beneficial (eg joint regulatory inspections) c.
+Based on bilateral agreements and MoUs, cooperation with bordering countries (Belgium, Germany) is operational.
+Arrangements for bilateral information exchange (preparation and response) are in place. c.
+Completed (continued practice) d.
 The proper balance of understandable information provided to informed groups and the general public needs to be addressed d.
 The RB is aware of the different backgrounds of informed groups and the general public.
 The ministries, of which the RB is part of, often produce easy to understand press releases, as well as detailed reports.
-Of some reports, there are detailed and summary versions.
-Continued practice. e.
+Of some reports, there are detailed and summary versions. d.
+Completed (continued practice) e.
 The transparency of the operators activities needs to be enhanced. e.
 The operator presents its activities via presentations, dedicated websites and publicly available reports.
-The RB publishes its findings related to the performance of the licensee on governmental websites.
-Continued practice.
-4.6 (106) Post- Fukushima safety reassessments and action plans. a.
+The RB publishes its findings related to the performance of the licensee on governmental websites. e.
+Completed (continued practice) 4.6 (106) Post- Fukushima safety reassessments and action plans. a.
 All CP should perform a safety reassessment and the resolution of their findings should be progressed through a national action plan or other transparent means and should not be limited to NPPs in operation. b.
-Established safety networks should be National organisatio ns xCNS a.
+Established safety networks should be efficiently used by CP to disseminate and share relevant information.
+National organi- sations xCNS a.
 The Netherlands' RB produced the present NAcP and participates in all CNS and ENSREG-led efforts to enhance nuclear safety.
 In the Netherlands for all nuclear installations stress tests have been performed: research reactors, enrichment facilities and waste management facilities.
-The NPP Dodewaard which is in safe enclosure (fuel removed) was not considered relevant.
-Practices continued
+The NPP Dodewaard which is in safe enclosure (fuel removed) was not considered relevant. b.
+The RB participates in most relevant networks to share information. a, b Completed (continued practice)